Named Among the Best Plastic Surgeons in Boston

 Our preference is to perform most liposuction with sedation or general anesthesia in the operating room as a day surgery procedure.
 Patients wear compression garments for several weeks after surgery.
 Bruising and some swelling is common, but varies in severity.
 It takes several weeks to months for the swelling to resolve.
 Patients report being sore the first week, but significant pain is rare.

-Dr. Taylor and Dr. Sullivan make safety their top priority.
-We will provide specific information and instructions to help you prepare for your procedure.
+When it comes to your tummy tuck Boston plastic surgeons Dr. Taylor and Dr. Sullivan make safety their top priority.
+They will provide specific information and instructions to help you prepare for your procedure.
 We take precautionary steps to minimize risks and complications from surgery to help you recover with the least amount of discomfort and time.